groupdocs/docs.groupdocs.com/content/annotation-net/developer-guide/basic-usage/working-with-annotation-replies/_index.md

 url: annotation/net/working-with-annotation-replies
 title: Working with annotation replies
 weight: 7
-description: What annotation replies are and how to manage them for different document types?
-Check this this guide and learn how to add, edit, delete annotations using GroupDocs.Annotation for .NET API.
+description: "What annotation replies are and how to manage them for different document types?
+Check this this guide and learn how to add, edit, delete annotations using GroupDocs.Annotation for .NET API."
 keywords: Annotation reply, what are annotation replies, what is reply
 productName: GroupDocs.Annotation for .NET
 hideChildren: False